-- 60% of Variable Remuneration, during the first quarter of the year following the year to which the annual variable remuneration relates ("First Payment Date") or, in case of the 2017 Retention Plan, in the sixty days immediately following the "Closing Date" ("First Payment Date"). - The remaining 40% of variable remuneration ("Deferred Variable Remuneration"), to be received, if applicable, in deferred payments in accordance with the following schedule: - one-third (1/3), in the thirty days immediately following the first anniversary of the First Payment Date; - one-third (1/3), in the thirty days immediately following the second anniversary of the First Payment Date;

-one-third (1/3), in the thirty days immediately following the third anniversary of the First Payment Date;
+- 60% of Variable Remuneration, during the first quarter of the year following the year to which the annual variable remuneration relates ("First Payment Date") or, in case of Retention Plan, once these are granted. - The remaining 40% of variable remuneration ("Deferred Variable Remuneration"), to be received, if applicable, in deferred payments in accordance with the following schedule: - one-third (1/3), in the thirty days immediately following the first anniversary of the First Payment Date; - one-third (1/3), in the thirty days immediately following the second anniversary of the First Payment Date; - one-third (1/3), in the thirty days immediately following the third anniversary of the First Payment Date;

-Currently, AFB defers Variable Remuneration of all Identified Staff in case of variable remuneration exceeding EUR 75,000.
+Currently, Allfunds Bank defers Variable Remuneration of all Identified Staff in case of variable remuneration exceeding EUR 75,000.